murb/social_linker/README.md

 You should use generated links, instead of the share buttons provided by the platforms themselves, to protect your user's privacy, and this gem makes it easy for you to do so.

-SocialLinker also solves the tedious job to get the meta tags right.
-Because when you've set the SocialLinker::Subject correctly, you've also got the right ingredients for the perfect meta keywords & description, open graph variables etc.
+And when using Rails, SocialLinker also solves the tedious job of getting the meta tags right.
+Because once you've set the SocialLinker::Subject correctly, you've also got the right ingredients for the perfect meta keywords & description, open graph variables etc.

 ## Installation